ezsystems/ezpublish-docker/README.md

  - As QA Engineer I want to run BDD Acceptance tests on containers, _in future across all supported platforms_
  - As maintainer I want to use stock Docker containers, _& potentially move QA specific containers to separate repo_
  - As PM I want demo system to use Solr/ES which is future recommendation for search over SQL
- - As eZ QA Tester I want a reference certification environment for testing eZ Platform
+ - As eZ QA Tester I want a reference certification environment for testing eZ Platform, needs:
+     - Apache
+     - CentOS
+     - Cluster (see below)
  - As eZ Developer/Support I want containers to be easier to use for debugging eZ Platform